abdlhay/video-downloader/README.md

 # Facebook Video Downloader API with Ktor

-This repository contains an API built with Ktor that allows users to download Facebook videos.
-The API provides a simple and efficient way to retrieve video URLs and download them locally.
+This repository contains an API built with Ktor that provides a simple and efficient way to retrieve video URLs.
 Additionally, it provides various metadata about the video, including view count, title, post date, and audio URL.

 ## Features